lux4rd0/kidde-collector/README.md

 An example command line would be (be sure to change all of the variables):

-To start the docker container, simply update this minimal example `docker-compose.yml` file:
+To start the docker container, update this minimal example `docker-compose.yml` file:

     name: kidde-collector
     services: